SCROLL DOWN FOR ALL OWNERS MANUALS and for power supplies for standalone products!

 DIY OR PROFESSIONAL POWER SUPPLIES FOR METASONIX MODULES:

 All of the following will require busboards and some wiring.
 If you don’t know how, get a good technician to do it for you, don’t take any risks.
-If you’re a beginner and really don’t know where to start, don’t experiment; spend the money on a good, preassembled cabinet from Doepfer or Monorocket.
+If you’re a beginner and really don’t know where to start, don’t experiment; spend the money on a good, preassembled cabinet from Doepfer or Trogotronic.

 The following suggestions are aimed at experienced DIYers or technicians who want to build a “premium” Eurorack cabinet.
 They all involve working directly with dangerous AC mains voltages.